Feel the wind in your hair and the pedals at your feet while you roll safely through the city.

 - Both pedestrians and cyclists can use shared paths.
-If using one, stay left at all times.
-If you are accompanied by pets or children, ensure they too stay on the left-hand side of the path.
+If using one, ensure you and your group stay left at all times.

-- When crossing the road, make sure the traffic from both directions has stopped before moving forward, even if you are at a pedestrian crossing.
+- Check for traffic in both directions even if you are at a pedestrian crossing.

-- Before opening your door, check that there are no bikes or vehicles coming towards you.
+- Before opening your door, check that there are no bikes or vehicles approaching from behind or infront.

-- To prevent accidents and near misses, look out for bike riders and pedestrians whenever you are turning left or right.
+- Look out for bike riders and pedestrians whenever you are turning, especially when turning left.

 - When pulling over or attempting to parallel park, look out for cyclists.

-- There are some roads in the city that allow contra-flow cycling, so you may see a bike rider coming from either direction.
+- Be aware that some one way roads in the city that allow contra-flow cycling, so you may see a bike rider coming from either direction.

 To make your ride on the bikeway on Frome Street as blissful as possible, keep these three handy tips in mind.
 Plus, leep an eye out for the bikeway counters to see how many cyclists have whizzed by daily, monthly and yearly.